Henri Estienne: Life

 Henri Estienne was born in Paris in 1528 or 1531.
 His father instructed him in Latin, Greek, Hebrew, and typography, and according to a note in his edition of Aulus Gellius (1585), he picked up some Latin as a child, as that language was used as a lingua franca in the multi-national household.
 However, he was primarily instructed in Greek by Pierre Danès.
 He was also educated by other French scholars such as Adrianus Turnebus.
 He began working for his father's business at age eighteen and was employed by his father to collate a manuscript of Dionysius of Halicarnassus.
 In 1547, as part of his training, he traveled to Italy, England, and Flanders, where he learned Spanish and busied himself in collecting and collating manuscripts for his father's press.
 Around 1551, Robert Estienne fled to Geneva with his family, including Henri Estienne, to escape religious persecution in Paris.
 The same year, he translated Calvin's catechism into Greek, which was printed in 1554 in his father's printing room.

-Estienne published the Anacreon in 1554, was his first independent work.
+Estienne published the Anacreon in 1554, which was his first independent work.
 Afterwards, he returned to Italy to assist the Aldine Press in Venice.
 In Italy, he discovered a copy of Diodorus Siculus in Rome, and returned to Geneva in 1555.
 In 1557 he likely had a printing establishment of his own, advertising himself as the "Parisian printer" (typographus parisiensis).
 The following year he assumed the title illustris viri Huldrici Fuggeri typographus from his patron, Ulrich Fugger who saved him from financial despair after the death of his father.
 Estienne published the first anthology that included sections from Parmenides, Empedocles, and other Pre-Socratic philosophers.

 In 1559, on his father's death, Estienne assumed charge of his presses and became Printer of the Republic of Geneva.
 In the same year he produced his own Latin translation of the works of Sextus Empiricus, and an edition of Diodorus Siculus based on his earlier discoveries.
 In 1565, he printed a large French Bible.
 The following year he published his best-known French work, the Apologie pour Hérodote.
-Some passages being considered objectionable by the Geneva consistory, he was compelled to cancel the pages containing them.
+Some passages being considered objectionable by the Genevan Consistory, he was compelled to cancel the pages containing them.
 The book became highly popular, and within sixteen years twelve editions were printed.
 Estienne used the type he inherited and did not invent any new types.